SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification: Methodology

-Based on sleep consolidation, the SleepNet is designed to harness such strengths of unsupervised learning into supervised learning models, consolidating them into one cohesive method.
-Its unique attribute incorporates a self-supervised encoder $\phi(\cdot)$, pre-trained on an unlabeled dataset based on the autoencoder framework.
+SleepNet is designed to harness the strengths of pre-trained encoders into supervised learning models, consolidating them into one cohesive method.
+Its unique attribute incorporates a pre-trained encoder $\phi(\cdot)$, derived from an autoencoder framework.
 The reason for only utilizing the encoder is that a well-trained encoder is expected to transform more features to the input \cite{pretrained}, and excluding the decoder will reduce the complexity of the proposed method.
 We contend that such an encoder setup amplifies feature extraction, easing the learning process.

-SleepNet uses a pre-trained encoder \( \phi \) to process hidden states \( h_i \), forwarding encoded features to subsequent blocks through a mechanism that we call ``sleep connection."
-This approach harnesses latent features for the supervised learning process. ``Sleep blocks" interspersed within the model bridge the output of supervised blocks \( h_m = g_m(h_{m-1}) \) with encoded features \( \phi(h_{m-1}) \), enhancing the integration of pre-trained insights into the learning sequence.
+SleepNet uses a pre-trained encoder \( \phi \) to process hidden states \( h_i \), forwarding encoded features to subsequent blocks through a mechanism that we call ``enrichment connection.''
+This approach harnesses latent features for the supervised learning process. ``Sleep blocks'' interspersed within the model bridge the output of supervised blocks \( h_m = g_m(h_{m-1}) \) with encoded features \( \phi(h_{m-1}) \), enhancing the integration of pre-trained insights into the learning sequence.
 The ``sleep block'' \( s(\cdot) \) is mathematically expressed as:

 with \( \mathbf{h}_{m-1} \) denoting the output from the \( m \)th sleep block.
 The supervised blocks capture local details, whereas encoder \( \phi \) elevates local to non-local information, facilitating enhanced feature fusion.